 The lens may be the obvious attraction of the TAF but there are some other nice touches.
 I like that the flash is off by default and only activates if you deploy it (done by a switch on the back).
 I like that the shutter button has a cover to prevent in bag activation.
 I like that the automatic film advance does not engage until you release the button.
 It is loud but you can delay it by keeping the shutter depressed.
 Film rewind is controlled by a switch on the bottom.
 I am also a fan of the fact that everything runs on 2 AA batteries loaded through the bottom.
 The lens is protected by a plastic cover that slides away just before the shutter opens.

 1984 Auto Focus is not exactly cutting edge technology so my expectation were low.
 Cosmetically this one was in good shape and mechanical seemed mostly fine.
-I say mostly because I had a few cases when pushing the shutter button did not fire the shutter but they it would on the next push.
+I say mostly because I had a few cases when pushing the shutter button did not fire the shutter but then it would on the next push.
 Playing with it more I think I was trying to open the cover and fire too fast.
 Not sure if it was waiting for the auto focus or just for the system to power up.
 The auto focus was performed best at distance and struggle more on close subjects.
 I also had a number of frames that did not expose, not sure why.
-Image quality was good but overwhelming.

 Lens: Carl Zeiss Tessar T* 35mm f3.5